Symphony Orchestra - Syllabus

 Music 103, Section 01, 1 credit

-- Be sure to have all Concert Dates cleared on your personal schedule.
+- Be sure to have all CALENDAR dates cleared on your personal schedule.

-All students are required to audition at the start of each school year and strings may be called to re-audition for chair placement at the start of the Winter Semester.
+All students are required to audition at the start of each school year and all strings audition again for chair placement at the start of the Winter Semester.
 New members may be added before Winter Semester through a private audition.
 AUDITION materials will be published online.

 The mission of the Grand Valley State University Symphony Orchestra is to provide exemplary musical experiences that enable orchestra players and audience members to be engaged, actively and reflectively, with the finest examples of symphonic orchestra literature.